Tanner-Denti/javascript-sandbox/README.md

 unessesary, and in many of these projects, I am re-inventing the wheel.
 This is all intentional for the sake of my own learning.

-Below are some of the practice projects that are functional enough to demonstrate.
+Below are some of the practice projects that are functional enough to demo.

 Webpack, pub-sub pattern, and client side local storage:
 [todolist](https://tanner-denti.github.io/javascript-sandbox/webpack-project-local-storage/dist/)

 Factory pattern and module pattern:
 [tictactoe](https://tanner-denti.github.io/javascript-sandbox/factory-module-patterns/)

 Async Await Practice:
 [gif-retriever](https://tanner-denti.github.io/javascript-sandbox/api-request-practice/)

 Promise practice:
 [weather-app](https://tanner-denti.github.io/javascript-sandbox/promise-project/)

 Notes: